sujalgawas/mesa-llm/examples/negotiation/readme.md

 This model is a simple negotiation model where two types of agents (buyer and seller) negotiate over a product.
 The objective is to test out which seller is able to capture most sales and therefore determine what influences customers the most: The Sales pitch, or the value for money.

-**Seller A** : has all the necessary skills for negotiation.
+**Seller A** : Has all the necessary skills for negotiation.
 It's comfortable with persuation, and is pretty committed to the job.
-It's pitching for Brand A and is aiming to sell its running shoes and track suit.
-Although the seller has a more superior skill-set, Brand A products are very slightly more over-prized for the same quality : \$40 Shoes and $50 Track Suit
+It's pitching for Brand A and is aiming to sell running shoes and track suits.
+Although the seller has a more superior skill-set, Brand A products are slightly more over-prized for the same quality : $40 for Shoes and $50 for the Track Suit

-**Seller B** : is a bit more apathetic and is not particularly good at persuation or negotiation.
-It sells the same products as seller A, but is prized slightly cheaper. : \$35 Shoes and \$47 Track Suit
+**Seller B** : Is a bit more apathetic and is not particularly good at persuation or negotiation.
+It sells the same products as seller A, but is prized slightly cheaper. : $35 for Shoes and $47 for Track Suit

-**Buyers** : there are mainly 2 types of buyers, buyers with a budget of \$50 and buyers who have a budget of \$100.
+**Buyers** : there are mainly 2 types of buyers, buyers with a budget of $50 and buyers who have a budget of $100.

 ## Agent Decision Logic